BASIC INSURANCE Q&A’S

 Health insurance is a list of medical benefits that an insurance company agrees to cover when you meet certain requirements.
 You pay a premium each week for this coverage; it is automatically deducted from your paycheck with The Ōnin Group.
 When you use the insurance, we will pay part or all of the costs based on your specific insurance contract, called a policy.

 Health insurance helps to protect you from the high costs of medical procedures.
 In the past, US citizens were required to have basic coverage either through their employer, a private insurer or the government.
 If you did not have health insurance, you would be fined each year.
-In 2019, that has changed in most states around the country, and you will no longer be penalized.
+This has changed in most states around the country, and you will no longer be penalized.
 This means you won’t have to pay extra money for not having insurance.
 Insurance policies include some basic preventative benefits to help keep you healthy, and cover other conditions as well.
 The amount of coverage you have depends on the policy you pick.

 A premium is the amount of money that is deducted from your paycheck each week to pay for your insurance plan.
 It is the fee you pay for the service, like your cable bill or Netflix.
 Basically, money is taken out of your check and we pay it to the insurance company for you.